 You know that eating nutrient-rich foods is key if you want to be healthy.
 That’s because “nutrients” is the catch-all category for substances found in food that provide nourishment essential for growth and the maintenance of life.
 But what about macronutrients and micronutrients—how are they different, and what do they actually do?
 Let’s dive in.

 Macronutrients refer to the nutrients that your body requires in relatively large amounts on a daily basis.
 They provide your body with calories, which are then converted into energy, and they help maintain various structures and systems within the body (e.g. your muscles).
 There are three macronutrients—carbohydrates, protein, and fats.

 Carbohydrates are the body’s primary form of fuel and provide the quickest source of energy to your muscles, brain and nervous system, and other cells.
 Your body converts carbs into glucose, which enters the bloodstream and can either be used right away to fuel bodily processes or stored for later use.

 Current USDA dietary guidelines suggest getting around 45-65% of your daily caloric needs from carbohydrates, however, this may vary depending on your health goals or medical issues.
-For example, you may want to go a bit lower if you have diabetes or are struggling to maintain a healthy weight (since protein and fat tend to help balance blood sugar and keep you fuller).
+For example, you may want to go a bit lower if you’re concerned about your blood sugar or are struggling to maintain a healthy weight (since protein and fat tend to help balance blood sugar and keep you feeling fuller).

 Generally, it’s a good idea to obtain your carbohydrates from whole foods or minimally processed sources such as fruits, vegetables, legumes, and whole grains (since these contain a variety of additional nutrients) as opposed to highly processed breads, crackers, cereals, etc.